synth-me/putnam/README.md

 lsc putnam.ls [-option] [file] expression

 --run     [single file] :: Check the current file
+--run-m   [single file] :: Check the expression inside the file
---folder  [folder path] :: Will search for errors in all folder's files --watch   [single file] :: Watches a single file and searching for errors --watch-d [single file] :: Watches a single file and searching for errors and changes
+--folder  [folder path] :: Will search for errors in all folder's files --watch   [single file] :: Watches a single file and searching for errors --watch-d [single file] :: Watches a single file and searching for errors and changes --watch-d-m [single file] :: Watches a single file for diff and use the inside written expression
 ```

 ## Real Example